 - Pax Elevate Global Women's Index fund (PXWEX).
 This fund invests in the top stocks of companies advancing women's leadership.

 - SPDR Gender Diversity Index ETF (SHE).
-This recently launched ETF investments in companies with women in “CEO, board or senior leadership” positions.
+This recently launched ETF investments in companies with women in CEO, board, or senior leadership positions.

 - Mary T. Barra, General Motors Co.
-(GM)

-- Michele Buck, The Hershey Company
+- Michele Buck, The Hershey Co.

 - Debra A. Cafaro, Ventas, Inc.

-- Safra A. Catz, Oracle Corp. (co-CEO)
+- Safra A. Catz, Oracle Corp.

-- Adena Friedman, Nasdaq
+- Adena T. Friedman, Nasdaq, Inc.